The Joint-Payee Question

 - Did Phat K. Tran ever receive his joint-payee share of the proceeds of cashier’s check #0084412016?
 If yes, when, in what form, and through what documentary trail?

-- What account of the location and status of the instrument during the sixty-nine-day interval between April 22, 2025 and June 30, 2025 does the Silverstein firm provide?
-Was the instrument logged into a client funds register on receipt?
-Was Phat K. Tran notified of receipt?
-Was the instrument held in trust?
+- What account of the location and status of the instrument during the sixty-nine-day interval between April 22, 2025 and June 30, 2025 does the firm provide?
+Was the instrument logged into a client-funds register on receipt?
+Was Phat K. Tran notified?
+Was it held in trust?

 - What instruction, if any, did Silverstein convey to JPMorgan Chase Bank, N.A. concerning the absence of the co-payee endorsement at the time of presentment?